us254/Custom-DNS-Server-Creation/README.md

 **Conclusion**

 Following these steps will help you set up a DNS server capable of redirecting and managing web traffic as per your custom configurations.
-Remember, managing a DNS server requires ongoing maintenance and security practices to protect against vulnerabilities and ensure your server remains reliable for users.

 https://twitter.com/uo0sef/status/1726668570447532352